ITDS-PT/xeo4docs/New_Concepts.md

 </xvw:viewer>
 ```

-The viewer container represents a Story (see bellow)
+The application container represents a Story (see bellow).

 ## Story

 A Story is an ordered collection of Scenes, each scene represents a view the user sees and interacts with (materialized by a *.xvw file*).
-A Story represents the path a user as taken to reach a certain view.
+A Story contains the steps a user has taken to reach a certain view.

+Story management is done behind the scenes.
+You can know that whenever you first render a view that has the application container in it, it will create a new Story.
+That story will be maintained as long as the user does not load another page.
+The only "exception" to this is if you for instance execute an action with the "Ctrl/Command" modified key pressed, which will open a new tab with the result and create a new story for that purpose.

 #### Scene